mobify/mobifyjs/www/docs/konf-reference.md

 # Konf Reference

-1. Using Konf
+ - Using Konf
-2. OUTPUTHTML
+ - OUTPUTHTML
-3. context.data
+ - context.data
-4. context.tmpl
+ - context.tmpl
-5. context.choose
+ - context.choose
-6. Reserved Keys
+ - Reserved Keys
-7. Best Practices
+ - Best Practices
+{:toc}

-## 1\.
-Using Konf
+##  Using Konf

 The Konf selects elements from the source DOM to be rendered on the mobile site.
 To make selection easy, Mobify.js includes Zepto,